-This course provides the student the opportunity to research school operational issues, engage in related field experiences, apply readings and experiences to application projects, submit application projects to peer and preceptor review, and to reflect.
-The field experiences are conducted over one semester (16 weeks) with a minimum of 120 hours to be invested in 19 required activities.
-The student is responsible for securing his or her mentor (high-performing principal or senior assistant principal) and necessary participation agreements.
+This course provides the student the opportunity to research issues of school operations, through professional readings, experiences of application, and reflection by peer and preceptor review.
+The field experiences are conducted over one semester (16 weeks) with a minimum of 120 hours to be invested in various required real-world learning experiences.
+Working with a high performing principal or assistant principal is a critical component of this course.
+The student is responsible for securing his or her mentor and necessary participation agreements.

-EDU 649 Community School Relations
+EDU 649 - Building School/Community Relations